shugo/RubyKaigiTakeout2021/README.md

 * Prepend a module to pass caller bindings
 * Recall the following limitations of Refinement#import
     * Only Ruby methods
-    * Only directly define methods
+    * Only directly defined methods

 ## How to help rspec-parameterized